0ero1ne/null/README.md

 ## Description
 null is a packet manager written in Bash to help better organize scripts and programs.

-Has different functions built-in to help the user manage every single package.
+Has different built-in functions to help the user manage every package.

 List
 ```